jckett/Surgery-Survival/README.md

-# Thoratic Surgery Survival Rate
+# Understanding Surgery Survival Rate Predicors Through Modeling

+Understanding how current health conditions could impact survival rates for thoratic surgery is vital for patients.
 This project uses patients' current health conditions to determine survival rates for thoratic surgery.

+## The Data

+The data is available in [UCI's Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Thoracic+Surgery+Data).
+The attributes it takes into consideration include the patient's current and past health conditions.

 ## Technologies